authelia/authelia/docs/content/overview/prologue/architecture/index.md

 ---
 title: "Architecture"
 description: "An overview of the Authelia architecture."
-lead: "An overview of the Authelia architecture."
+summary: "An overview of the Authelia architecture."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []